SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 ## Work-Precision diagrams

-In the following sections we show several work-precision diagrams, which compare different methods with respect to computing time and error.
-First we focus on adaptive methods, afterwards we also show results obtained with fixed time step sizes.
+In the following sections, we present several work-precision diagrams that compare various methods in terms of computing time and error.
+First, we focus on adaptive methods; afterward, we also display resultsixed time step sizes. obtained with f

 Since the NPZD problem is not stiff, we can use an explicit high-order scheme to compute a reference solution.